MontiCore/EmbeddedMontiArc/README.md

   * **padding** ({"valid", "same", "no_loss"}, optional, default="same"): One of "valid", "same" or "no_loss". "valid" means no padding. "same"   results in padding the input such that the output has the same length as the original input divided by the stride (rounded up). "no_loss" results in minimal padding such that each input is used by at least one filter (identical to "valid" if *stride* equals 1).
   * **no_bias** (boolean, optional, default=false): Whether to disable the bias parameter.

+* **EpisodicMemory(replayMemoryStoreProb=1, maxStoredSamples=-1, memoryReplacementStrategy="replace_oldest", useReplay=true, replayInterval, replayBatchSize=-1, replaySteps, replayGradientSteps=1, useLocalAdaption=true, localAdaptionGradientSteps=1, localAdaptionK=1, queryNetDir=-1, queryNetPrefix=-1, queryNetNumInputs=1)**

+  Episodic Memory as described in [1], although we implemented it as a layer which can also be used inside of a network.
+Works with multiple inputs.
+Not learned.
+Inputs are stored and are repleayed on part of the network following this layer.
+Local adaption retrives samples to the sample for which inference should be done from memory and performs finetuning learning with these on the part of the network following this layer.

+  * **replayMemoryStoreProb** ( 0 <= integer <= 1, optional, default=1): Probability with which a sample seen during training will be stored in memory (per actual sample, not batch).
+  * **maxStoredSamples** (integer > 0 or -1, optional, default=-1): Maximum number of samples stored in memory.
+If -1 use unlimeted memory (Watch out for your ram or gpu memory).
+  * **memoryReplacementStrategy** ("replace_oldest" or "no_replacement", optional, default="replace_oldest"): Strategy to use when memory is full (maxStoredSamples is reached.
+Either "replace_oldest" for replacing the oldest samples, or "no_replacement" for no replacement.
+  * **useReplay** (boolean, optional, default=true): Whether to use replay portion of this layer.
+  * **replayInterval** (integer > 0, required): the intervall of batches after which to perform replay.
+  * **replayBatchSize** (integer > 0 or -1, optional, default=-1): the batch size per replay step replay (number of samples taken from memory per replay step).
+If -1 use training batch size.
+  * **replaySteps** (integer > 0, required): how many batches of replay to perform per replay intervall.
+  * **replayGradientSteps** (integer > 0, optional, default=1): how many gradient updates to perform per replay batch.
+  * **useLocalAdaption** (boolean, optional, default=true): Whether to use local adaption portion of this layer.
+  * **localAdaptionGradientSteps** (Integer > 0, optional, default=1): how many gradient updates to perform during local adaption.
+  * **localAdaptionK** (integer > 0, optional, default=1): number of samples taken from memory for local adaption.
+  * **queryNetDir** (layerPathParameterTag or path (string), required): the relative path to the directory in which the query network lies
+  * **queryNetPrefix** (layerPathParameterTag or path (string), required):
+  * **queryNetNumInputs** (Integer > 0, required): name of the query network to load.
+This is a prefix of the file names, e.g. for Gluon there willl be two files (symbol and params) wich start with networkName- (the prefix would be networkName- with the -) followed by epoch number (param file) and file endings.

+* **LargeMemory(storeDistMeasure="inner_prod", subKeySize, querySize=512, queryAct="linear", k, numHeads=1, valuesDim=-1)**

+  A learnable value key memory as described in [2].
+Takes one input which is used to calculate the query.

+  * **storeDistMeasure** ("inner_prod", "l2" or "random", optional, default="inner_prod"): which distance measure to use between querrie and keys.
+  * **subKeySize** (integer > 0, required): dimension of the sub key vectors.
+  * **querySize** (integer or Integer tuple > 0, optional, default=512): If an integer the dimension of the query vector (one layer query network), if a tuple the dimensions of the layers of the query network, last entry dimension of the query vector.
+  * **queryAct** (activation type, optional, default="linear"): The activation to use in the query network (the same for all layers).
+  * **k** (integer > 0, required): how many top_k matches to extract form memory for averaging.
+  * **numHeads** (integer > 0, optional, defualt=1): number of heads to use (parrallel computations to use, aggregated in the end).
+  * **valuesDim** (integer > 0 or -1, optinal, default=-1): the dimension of a value vector.
+For -1 this will be query size or its last value.

+* **DotProductSelfAttention(scaleFactor=-1, numHeads=1, dimKeys=-1, dimValues=-1, useProjBias=true, useMask=false)**

+  Calculates the DotProductSelfAttention.
+As described in [3].
+Takes three inputs: queries, keys, values and optionally a mask for masked Self Attention as used in Bert.

+  * **scaleFactor** (integer > 0 or -1, optional, default=-1): factor to scale the score of the dot porduct of querries and keys, for -1 this is sqrt(dimKeys).
+  * **numHeads** (integer > 0, optional, default=1): how many attention heads to use (parrellel attention calculations over the inputs).
+  * **dimKeys** (integer > 0 or -1, optional, default=-1): the dimension of the keys and queries after initial linear transformation into a vector.
+For -1 this is the product of the input dimensions of the input querries devided by numHeads.
+  * **dimValues** (integer > 0 or -1, optional, default=-1): the dimension of the values after initial linear transformation into a vector.
+For -1 this is the product of the input dimensions of the input querries devided by numHeads.
+  * **useProjBias** (boolean, optional, default=true): wether to use a bias in the linear transformations in this layer.
+  * **useMask** (boolean, optional, default=false): wether to perform masked self attention.

+* **LoadNetwork(networkDir, networkPrefix, numInputs, outputShape)**

+  Loads a pretrained network as a layer in the own network.
+Will then be jointly trained further with the rest of the own network.
+Can accept multiple inputs but currently just one output.

+  * **networkDir** (layerPathParameterTag or path (string), required): the relative path to the directory in which the network lies
+  * **networkPrefix** (string, required): name of the network to load.
+This is a prefix of the file names, e.g. for Gluon there willl be two files (symbol and params) wich start with networkName- (the prefix would be networkName- with the -) followed by epoch number (param file) and file endings.
+  * **numInputs** (integer > 0, required): number of inputs the loaded network expects.
+  * **outputShape** (integer tuple > 0, reqiured): The expected shape of the output.
+If the network does not provide this shape, it it will be transformed with a dense layer and a reshape.

 ## Predefined Unroll Types
 * **GreedySearch(max_length)**